Complement of HMS Bounty: Thomas Ellison

 He gave himself up voluntarily when HMS Pandora arrived in 1791, and was placed in irons as a mutineer.
 He subsequently survived the wreck of his prison ship, and was forwarded, still as a prisoner, to England for court-martial proceedings.
 Ellison faced his judges in September 1792.

-In his court-martial testimony, the loyal midshipman Thomas Hayward, who had also witnessed the mutiny, recalled seeing young Ellison holding a bayonet and saying of Bligh, "Damn him, I will be sentry over him."
+In his court-martial testimony, the loyal midshipman Thomas Hayward, who had also witnessed the mutiny, claimed to see young Ellison holding a bayonet and saying of Bligh, "Damn him, I will be sentry over him."
 Hayward also said he saw Ellison in a crowd of mutineers that were jeering their powerless ex-captain and "publicly insulting" him.
+John Hallett Claimed that Ellison remarked that Bligh would be put ashore and that he would be allowed back on ship.
+Ellison in turn claimed that Hayward and Hallet were crying and lost control of themselves.
+In all the testimony only Haywood claimed that Ellison was a guard over Bligh and used insulting language; yet Bligh in his own narrative did not mention Ellison standing guard nor insulting him.
+Unfortunely for Ellison three of the Loyal suriviors [Cole; Purcell, and Smith] recalled seeing him armed with a musket and bayonet.
 Able seaman Ellison was seriously outranked by Hayward, who had been promoted to lieutenant, and had no means to hire counsel for his defence or to impeach this damning testimony.
 As a forlorn hope, the doomed man wrote out a paper for the Judge Advocate, pleading his case and describing the mutiny from his point of view.
 In this paper he concluded:

 I hope, honorable Gentlemen, yo'll be so Kind as to take my Case into Consideration as I was No more than between Sixteen and Seventeen Years of age when this of [sic] done.
 Honourable Gentlemen, I leave my self at the Clemency and Mercy of this Honourable Court.

 This plea appears to be Ellison's own work, as it contains phonetic misspellings characteristic of his Cockney dialect.
 It did not, however, save the seaman from the gallows.
 He was convicted of mutiny and hanged at Spithead on 29 October 1792.

-In popular culture

 The 1932 novel Mutiny on the Bounty, by Charles Nordhoff and James Norman Hall, portrays Ellison as a heroic character.
 His youthful optimism is depicted as raising the spirits of his fellow mutineer-prisoners, and his conviction and execution are characterised as a miscarriage of justice.
-In the 1984 film The Bounty his character is played by Dexter Fletcher.
+In the 1984 film The Bounty, he is played by Dexter Fletcher.